 9. ENCOURAGE NECK EXTENSION

-It helps to think about Newton's law of motion - and physical fact : that "For every action there is a reaction”.
+When learning Action-reaction it helps to think about Newton's law of motion - and physical fact : that "For every action there is a reaction”.
 For example for every change of the horse’s head position we need to react with a change in our hand position.
-Only this way the hands stay steady relative to the mouth, and then for the horse, the contact is steady, because constantly connected with the same soft but positive tension, and trustworthy.
+Only this way the hands stay steady relative to the mouth, and then for the horse, the contact is steady, because they are constantly connected with the same soft but positive tension.

 10. TEACH THE HORSE TO SEEK THE HANDS